arianXdev/hardhat-jest/README.md

 ```
 and There it is, `jest` task is added successfully! it means that you can run **`npx hardhat jest`** and your tests will be run!

+## Final thoughts
+Finally, show us some love by **starring** the repository on GitHub!️ 😊

+Happy hacking!